 Case management is at the heart of supporting children and families.
 It is used for assessment, planning, facilitation, care coordination, and advocacy.
-HS & ELP uses three levels of case management: universal, classroom level support, and individual.
-All children receive universal case management, and children are identified for individual case management based on their needs.
+HS & ELP uses three types of case management to provide support to children, families, and classrooms: universal case management (UCM), classroom level support (CLS), and individualized case management (ICM).
+All children receive universal case management, and children are identified for individualized case management based on their needs.
+Classroom Level Support is offered to provide resources and consultation to groups of children and their educators.

-When a child's behavior interferes with participation in the learning environment or places themselves or others at risk for immediate harm, the education, family services, health and developmental services teams use classroom level support or individualized case management process and tools for support.
+When a child's behavior interferes with participation in the learning environment or places them or others at risk for immediate harm, the Education, Family Services, Health and Developmental Services teams use the case management process, including tools for support.
 Steps consistently taken include: